 Do I need an SD card for Nintendo Switch?

 There’s no definitive answer here, as it really depends on your gaming habits.
 If you intend to use your Switch for the odd multiplayer session on Mario Kart 8 Deluxe or for a few bouts in Super Smash Bros.
 Ultimate then an SD card isn’t vital.
-You probably won’t get close to reaching the limits of the console’s 32 GB internal memory.
+You probably won’t get close to reaching the limits of the console’s internal memory.
+Speaking of which…

 However, once you start building up a library of games or digital downloads from the Nintendo eShop then you’ll very quickly start to find that the in-built storage options are very limited.
 With massive games like Legend of Zelda: Breath of the Wild and Fire Emblem: Three Houses taking up so much room you’ll want to expand fast!
 There’s good news, though, as it’s ever so easy and relatively cheap to bump up your storage space.
 All you’ll need to get is any of these Nintendo Switch SD cards above and those days of space anxiety will be far behind you.